teserakt-io/e4-doc/content/getting-started/go/2-e4-integration.md

 draft: false
 ---

-In previous part, we made a simple application where `Alice` and `Bob` could exchange messages.
-But now we want them to be able to communicate privately, even if `Eve` subscribe to their respective topics.
+In previous part, we made a simple application where `alice` and `bob` could exchange messages.
+But now we want them to be able to communicate privately, even if `eve` subscribe to their respective topics.

-To do so, we'll create a symmetric key, and securely share it with `Alice` and `Bob`, so they can encrypt their messages.
+To do so, we'll integrate the E4 library in our application, and create a symmetric key, and securely share it with `alice` and `bob`, so they can encrypt their messages with it.
+After this, only key holders could read the exchanged messages.

 First, let's modify our previous application to create an E4 client and read a client password from the flags.
-{{< highlight go "hl_lines=7 13 17 24-27 37" >}}
+{{< highlight go "hl_lines=7 13 16 24-27 37" >}}
 package main

 import (
     // ...

 	mqtt "github.com/eclipse/paho.mqtt.golang"
-	e4 "gitlab.com/teserakt/e4common"
+	e4go "github.com/teserakt-io/e4go"
 )

 func main() {
-	// 1 - Read a client identifier from a command line flag var clientName string
+	// 1.
+Read a client and a peer identifiers from command line flags var clientName string
 	var clientPassword string
 	var peerName string